 Girl Meets Fire was created to satisfy a gnawing need for creativity.
 I have worked at all kinds of restaurants my entire adult life.
-After a while, I have begun to wonder what I would do with my experience.
+After a while, I began to wonder what I would do with my experience.
 Would I open my own restaurant?
 Would I become a culinary arts teacher?
 Would I write a book?

 Girl Meets Fire gets its name from the fire within us all to pursue a passion.
-So far in my life, I have done the things I have wanted to do.
+So far in my life, I have done almost all the things I have wanted to do.
 I am a self-taught visual artist, I studied theater in college, and of course, I also studied culinary arts.
 The creation of this website has allowed me to tie all of my passions together.
 Sometimes I think, "I'm too old to start something new," but the reality is; I cannot allow myself not to try something new.
 Creating this website has brought great joy and many learning opportunities.
 Anything worth doing requires hard work and sacrifice, but the rewards are priceless.

 For whom is Girl Meets Fire

 Girl Meets Fire will be a venue for my culinary creativity and my written legacy tying my roots in Puerto Rico.
 I hope to inspire you.
 Not only to cook but to pursue that which fuels you.
 I do not have a team of computer techs, photographers, videographers, marketers, or illustrators.
 All I have is myself, this computer, and a camera.
 I have had to learn an intense amount of different technologies to post one page on this website.
-I want you to keep that in mind when you go through my posts and ask yourself what you are passionate about?
+I want you to keep that in mind when you go through my posts and ask yourself what are you passionate about.
 Can you pursue that passion?
 What can you create?
 I am curious to know.

 "Find something you are passionate about, and keep tremendously interested in it." -Julia Childs